-Persons or groups, not defined in 6.4 must have and provide the Committee with proof of their Public Liability insurance policy in the sum of not less than \$20 million if they fit into one of the following categories:
+Persons or groups, not defined in 6.4 must have and provide the Committee with proof of their Public Liability cover in the sum of not less than \$20 million if they fit into one of the following categories:

-- Creates an income or profit from the activity (e.g., classes charging a fee for service, workshops by charging door entry, participation fee etc.) - Makes a personal financial gain from the activity - Is a sole trader or registered business - Is a corporation or incorporated body - Sporting body, club, or associations of any kind
+- a) Creates an income or profit from the activity (e.g., classes charging a fee for service, workshops by charging door entry, participation fee etc.) - b) Makes a personal financial gain from the activity - c) Is a sole trader or registered business - d) Is a corporation or incorporated body - e) Sporting body, club, or associations of any kind

-It is the Committee's responsibility to ensure that users of the facility in the above categories have adequate Public Liability insurance.
+It is the Committee's responsibility to ensure that users of the facility that meet any of the above categories have adequate Public Liability insurance.

 In cases of uncertainty, please refer to Council for guidance.